Last Updated on November 20, 2021 by Paul Guzman

 Why?
-Because areas which have a lot of dry, arid seasons will need heavily drought-tolerant evergreens.
+Because areas that have a lot of dry, arid seasons will need heavily drought-tolerant evergreens.
 These plants must be hardy and require good drainage (sandy soil) to go with their high drought tolerance.

 You will also need to keep in mind what type of evergreen you will get and what its precise use will be.
-For example, a client who wants a privacy screen will love a row of bushy, conical shaped evergreen trees with branches close to the ground.
+For example, a client who wants a privacy screen will love a row of bushy, conical-shaped evergreen trees with branches close to the ground.
 However, a client who wants a property boundary and full sun on their garden will want a row of low-cut boxwoods.

 Drought Tolerant Plants